Hakata-jpn/portfolio/_projects/2023-01-28-portfolio.md

 #### Development

 Currently, this site is being developed in Jekyll.
-The site's homepage is 90% complete, project pages are 50% complete, and the project catalog page is 40% complete.
-More updates will come as the site nears completion, but progress can be directly followed via the Netlify link:
+The site's homepage is 98% complete and currently live over my old portfolio.